aydiny/aydiny/README.md

 A forward-thinking team in FinTech, HealthTech, or Enterprise AI to architect and ship the next generation of reliable, intelligent AI products.

 ### ⚡ Personal Interests
-Visual arts and industrial design enthusiast, an amateur DIY'er , :tennis: player/fan .
+Visual arts and industrial design enthusiast, an amateur DIY'er , :tennis: tennis player/fan .
 Music, novels and movies are essentials of life for me.

 ### 📫 Let's Connect
 - LinkedIn: [www.linkedin.com/in/ali-aydin-yildiz-aa69841b]